 During the winter months it is sometimes necessary for The Academy to adjust its schedule to accommodate Mother Nature.
-If school is cancelled or delayed because of weather, an automated message service will call your house early in the morning.
+If school is canceled or delayed because of weather, an automated message service will call your house early in the morning or possibly the evening before.
 You can also learn about school cancellations by watching Channel 22, Channel 40, or by checking The Academy's website or Facebook pages.
 We recognize that families live in a wide range of locales, and though we take that into consideration when making delay or cancellation decisions, New England weather is finicky and differentiated even between places within close distances to one another.
-If a delay or cancellation is not called on a given stormy day, yet you are concerned about the road conditions in your area, we understand the need for families to act in accordance with what they determine to be a measure of safety.
-In such instances, as with any other tardiness or absence, we do ask that you contact the Main Office before 8:30 AM.
-In the case where we are forced to miss several days of oncampus learning, some Academy "snow days" may in fact be remote learning days where students are expected to complete work at home or engage with learning online.
+If a delay or cancellation is not called on a given stormy day, yet you are concerned about road conditions, we understand the need for families to act in accordance with what they determine to be a measure of safety.
+In such instances, as with any other tardiness or absence, we ask that you contact the Main Office before 8:30 AM.